andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/swift-cheat-sheet-for-dates-formatters-date-components.md

 Topics that are included in the Playground are as follows:

-  * Getting today&#8217;s date
+  * Getting today's date
   * Converting `NSDate` to `String`
   * Converting `String` to `NSDate`
   * Getting components of an `NSDate`
   * Setting components of an `NSDate`
   * Creating new `NSDate` instances from `NSDateComponent` instances

-The best way to view this cheat sheet is by <a href="https://github.com/andrewcbancroft/SwiftDatesCheatSheet" target="_blank">downloading the playground from GitHub</a>, but here&#8217;s a straight copy-paste from the repo in case you just want to copy and paste it into a playground of your own from here:
+The best way to view this cheat sheet is by <a href="https://github.com/andrewcbancroft/SwiftDatesCheatSheet" target="_blank">downloading the playground from GitHub</a>, but here's a straight copy-paste from the repo in case you just want to copy and paste it into a playground of your own from here:

 <pre class="lang:swift decode:true " title="SwiftDateCheatSheet.playground" >import UIKit